cbrafter/CrowdTLL/README.md

 # CrowdTLL
-Crowd sourced traffic light control for outreach events.
+A Crowd sourced traffic light control for outreach events.

 *Please acknowledge the author and other relevant contributors in any derivative works.*
 *Copyright 2017: Craig B. Rafter*